 Internet Explorer’s Downfall

-Internet Explorer project started way back in 1994, and by 2001 Microsoft has ruled.
+The Internet Explorer project started way back in 1994, and by 2001 Microsoft had ruled.
 Its influence was so strong that it dictated the coding at what it could or could not do.

-As all empires inevitably fall, Microsoft’s hegemony gradually slumped as it continually missed updates and keep up with the times.
+As all empires inevitably fell, Microsoft’s hegemony gradually slumped as it continually missed updates and kept up with the times.
 It was even labeled as one of the “worst tech products of all time”.

 The company didn’t follow the guidelines set by the World Wide Web Consortium to the extent that it would often make its web pages look “unique” than on Firefox and Opera.

 After years since Chrome was launched, it was updated at least 70 times.
-Internet Explorer, however, is far that that number, only updating four times between its eighth and eleventh iteration.
+Internet Explorer, however, is far from that number, only updating four times between its eighth and eleventh iteration.

 Believe it or not, Microsoft has been phasing out their old browser for several years – but in 2009 it had to issue an emergency patch due to a vulnerability.
 At that point, Internet Explorer is still being used by at least 8% of the total population.